ISISComputingGroup/ibex_developers_manual/doc/processes/git_and_github/Adding-new-modules-via-Git.md

 ## 2 Get the repository

 1. Move to a new branch in the EPICS directory for your ticket.
-1. Create a directory root for the submodule, e.g. for danfysik in support
+1. Create a directory root for the submodule, e.g. for Danfysik in support
 ```
     cd EPICS/support
     mkdir danfysikMps8000